Sergei29/ethereum-smart-contracts/README.md

 - New Contract deployed at the address: `...0aa3`
   ...
 - A method has been called `HelloWorld#hello` from account #0 `...2266` to contract `...0aa3`

+## Lets communicate from the browser.

+Go and get the MetaMask Extension

+## Import a test account into your metamask

+- Copy any of the accounts from the initial output.
+- Consistent.
+Meaning you can keep this in your account.
+- Make sure metamask is pointed to "localhost"